makasimba/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Maka blog
 ---

+# Optimization with Recursion Continued.
+(OCR)

+...